blue trimmer line spool and the cap

 Budget: Thinner lines are cheaper than thicker ones.
 Before making a purchase, consider your budget and how often you'll use the trimmer.

-Use this guide chart to pick the right trimmer line size for your trimmer.
+Use this trimmer line sizes chart in inches and mm to pick the right trimmer line size for your trimmer.

 Source: eReplacementParts.com